Background

 So they flee.
 They love the narcissist.
 They want to be with the narcissist and only with the narcissist.

 But it is so hurtful.
-It is such a normal Spain that they literally latch on to the first available men, whoever he may be, as an exit strategy, as a way out.
+It is such a norm of pain that they literally latch on to the first available man, whoever he may be, as an exit strategy, as a way out.

-So this is typical mostly of masochistic narcissists.
+But this is typically mostly of masochistic narcissists.

 Painful love is the comfort zone of the masochistic narcissist and the only kind of attachment and bonding that he recognizes and resonates with.